Alfresco/docs-alfresco/transform-service/1.0/index.md

 * Scale the transformation capabilities independently of the content repository.
 * Make use of the exposed transformation capabilities for all subsystems of the repository.
-* Provide a greater level of reliability and fault tolerance by using persistent queues.
+* Provide a greater level of reliability and fault tolerance.
-* Develop custom (i.e. out of process) transformers to enable the migration of any existing transform customizations.

 **Important:** The Transform Service is deployed as part of the Alfresco Content Services deployment.
 See [What's deployed in Content Services]({% link content-services/latest/install/containers/index.md %}#whats-deployed-in-content-services) for the list of components.